Inflation (CPI)

 What Inflation (CPI) Measures

-The Consumer Price Index (CPI) is a critical economic indicator that measures the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services.
-Calculated and reported monthly by the Bureau of Labor Statistics (BLS), the CPI serves as a key gauge of inflation and the purchasing power of the US dollar.
+The Consumer Price Index (CPI) is a critical economic indicator that measures the average change over time in the prices paid by urban consumers for a basket of consumer goods and services.
+Calculated and reported monthly by the U.S. Bureau of Labor Statistics (BLS), the CPI serves as a key gauge of inflation, reflecting the purchasing power of the U.S. Dollar (USD) and the cost of living for American households.
+The 'YoY' (Year-over-Year) figure, specifically, compares the current month's price level to the same month in the previous year, providing a clear picture of the annual inflation rate.

 Breaking Down the May 2026 Numbers